Download the white paper

 Agile Coach: Crucial for Transformation

-So although there is a lot of overlap between the roles of Scrum Master and Agile Coach, there are also big differences.
-Agile Coaches don’t deal with the content, but above all with the process.
-They are primarily active during a company’s transition to an Agile organization.
+So, although there is a lot of overlap between the roles of Scrum Master and Agile Coach, there are also significant differences that help draw evident distinction between the two roles.
+Agile Coaches don’t deal with the content, but above all, with the process.
 Experience teaches us that this transition is a very radical and time-consuming operation that is never 100% finished.
-So the Agile Coach has a bright future.
+So, the Agile Coach has a bright future.